SCOPE OF THIS CHAPTER

 All professionals and volunteers working with children and families in Derby and Derbyshire should read this introduction which provides information on the roles and responsibilities of practitioners in keeping children safe and describes the key features of effective safeguarding practice.

-In January 2019, Section 2, Child Centred Approach to Safeguarding was updated to reinforce the importance of keeping the child in focus when making decisions about their life.
+Section 2, Child Centred Approach to Safeguarding was updated in January 2019 to reinforce the importance of keeping the child in focus when making decisions about their life.
 Additional information was also added on the types of neglect, abuse or exploitation which young people can experience –both from within their family and from individuals they come across in their day-to-day lives.

 - Child Centred Approach to Safeguarding